Language: EN

 Operator Precedence in JavaScript

-Operator precedence defines the order in which operators are evaluated when there are multiple operators in an expression.
+The precedence of operators defines the order in which operators are evaluated when there are multiple operators in an expression.

-Logically, operators with higher precedence are evaluated before those with lower precedence.
+Logically, operators with higher precedence are evaluated before operators with lower precedence.

 For example, in the expression 3 + 4 * 5, multiplication is performed before addition because the multiplication operator has a higher precedence than the addition operator.